Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 ![Screen](./images/azdeploy3.png)

-Let's check the resource at the [Azure Portal](https://portal.azure.com).
+Let's check the resource on the [Azure Portal](https://portal.azure.com).

 On the portal, go to Resource Groups.
-On this blade, you can see the Resource Group that you created.
+In this blade, you can see the Resource Group that you created.

 Click on the Resource Group and there it's the resources **Resources**: